 |18th of the month

 How do I replace a Lost or Stolen Ohio Direction Card?

-If your Ohio EBT card is lost or stolen, the first thing you want to do is contact Ohio EBT card customer service to report the issue.
+If you lose or have your Ohio EBT card stolen, the first step is to contact Ohio EBT card customer service to report the issue.

 Upon contacting customer service, they will deactivate your EBT card.